-- Planned assessment opportunities included in medium and short term planning which reflect, where possible, EHC Plan targets, Personal Educational Plans and termly targets. - Every pupil has a target sheet which is used to record on-going progress in the classroom, and shared with pupils where appropriate. - Appropriate Feedback is given which leads to pupils recognising their next steps and how to take them. - Comment sheets are used to record progress made in individual lessons which demonstrates progress over time - The whole process involves teachers, teaching assistants and pupils, where appropriate in reviewing and reflecting on assessment data
+- Planned assessment opportunities included in medium and short term planning which reflect, where possible, EHC Plan targets, Personal Educational Plans and termly targets. - Every pupil has a target sheet which is used to record on-going progress in the classroom, and shared with pupils where appropriate. - Appropriate Feedback is given which leads to pupils recognising their next steps and how to take them. - Comment sheets are used to record progress made in individual lessons which demonstrates progress over time - The whole process involves teachers, teaching assistants and pupils where appropriate, in reviewing and reflecting on assessment data

 These aims, principles and strategies are an integral part of our teaching, are uniform across the school and transferable between classes and teachers.
-Using the Engagement Profile, Wilson Stuart P Steps, Engagement with Adulthood and a range Accreditation, individual pupils' achievement and rate of progress are recorded and able to be tracked as they progress through the school.
-By ensuring the framework is uniform, we are able to provide and demonstrate an ongoing assessment of each pupil's learning as well as demonstrating the balance and breadth of Newark Orchard School - Planning, Assessment, Recording & Reporting Policy - Reviewed January 2022 Page 1 the curriculum on offer.
+Using the Engagement Profile, SOLAR steps, Engagement into Adulthood and a range of Accreditation, individual pupils' achievement and rate of progress are recorded and able to be tracked as they progress through the school.
+By ensuring the framework is uniform, we are able to provide and demonstrate an ongoing assessment of each pupil's learning as well as demonstrating the balance and breadth of the curriculum on offer.
 We offer all pupils an opportunity to show what they know, understand and can do.
 We recognise that the academic curriculum does not encompass all learning; there is a wider curriculum linked to our pupil's personal and social development which encourages the development of independent life skills, social empathy and citizenship.
+This is tracked and monitored through our Life Skills booklets.

-The records kept by the school which cover English, maths science and PSHE SMSC, are available to parents/carers and are an essential part of each child's education.
+The records kept by the school which cover English, maths, science and RSHE, are available to parents/carers and are an essential part of each child's education.
 Our planning framework is a closely-knit system in which assessment and recording are a crucial element in informing short term planning.
-The medium term and long-term planning take into account the nature of individual pupils, the breadth of their experiences and the knowledge they require and is closely linked to the requirements of the National Curriculum.
+The medium term and long-term planning consider the nature of individual pupils, the breadth of their experiences and the knowledge they require and is closely linked to the requirements of the National Curriculum.
 The records kept demonstrate learning and give us information on the breadth and balance of the curriculum we offer to each and everyone.